GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 ### DR solution based on Dual Active-Standby
 ![Dual-active-standby](/Dual-active-standby.png)

-In some edge or small-to-medium scale scenarios, Dual Active-Standby offers a better solution compared to Standalone DR. By replicating requests synchronously between two standalone nodes, high availability is ensured.
+In some edge or small-to-medium scale scenarios, or if you lack the resources to deploy remote WAL or object storage, Dual Active-Standby offers a better solution compared to Standalone DR. By replicating requests synchronously between two standalone nodes, high availability is ensured.
 The failure of any single node will not lead to data loss or a decrease in service availability even when using local disk-based WAL and data storage.

 Deploying nodes in different regions can also meet region-level DR requirements, but the scalability is limited.